Is embroidery hard?

 No. Absolutely not!
 There are tons of people making beautiful projects on their embroidery machines right at this very moment.
 If they can figure it out – so can you.

-Even though my buddies acknowledged that machine embroidery can be hard and frustrating at times, it’s well worth the “blood, sweat and tears.”
+Even though my buddies acknowledged that machine embroidery can be challenging and frustrating at times, it’s well worth the “blood, sweat and tears.”

 “If you commit to putting a bit of time in, you will master your machine in no time. ”